NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 - [Hosted on Github](https://github.com/715209/nginx-obs-automatic-low-bitrate-switching/raw/master/nginx/nginx_1.7.11.3_Gryphon_With_NOALBS.config_files_03162020.zip)
 - Everything is ready to go inside this zip, just extract and click on the `nginx_start.bat` file to start NGINX, you can use `nginx_stop.bat` to stop NGINX.
 HTTP server runs on Port `80`, RTMP server runs on `1935`, if you need to edit the config file it's in the `/conf` folder, named `nginx.conf`.

+---
 ## How to pull stream into OBS Studio

 Install VLC, match it to your OBS (32bit/64it Respectively)

 1.)
 In OBS create the following scenes:
-- LIVE, LOW, BRB, REFRESH
+- `LIVE`, `LOW`, `BRB`, `REFRESH`
- - I highly recommend creating a STARTUP & PRIVACY scene, the STARTUP scene can contain whatever you want to start your stream on and then switch to LIVE when you're ready, the PRIVACY scene can be whatever you want to put the stream on when you need privacy, the main thing is that it's out of NOALBS scope and won't automatically switch scenes.
+ - I highly recommend creating a `STARTUP` & `PRIVACY` scene, the `STARTUP` scene can contain whatever you want to start your stream on and then switch to `LIVE` when you're ready, the `PRIVACY` scene can be whatever you want to put the stream on when you need privacy, the main thing is that it's out of NOALBS scope and won't automatically switch scenes.
-- The normal flow is to have your OBS on STARTUP when you start stream and when you're ready either you or an instructed MOD can !switch LIVE, when you need privacy use !switch PRIVACY.
+- The normal flow is to have your OBS on `STARTUP` when you start stream and when you're ready either you or an instructed MOD can !switch LIVE, when you need privacy use !switch PRIVACY.

 2.)
-In your LIVE scene, add a VLC Video Source, if using default NGINX setup match the image below:
+In your `LIVE` scene, add a 'VLC Video Source', if using default NGINX setup match the image below:
 ![image](https://user-images.githubusercontent.com/1740542/94399602-52d85f00-012d-11eb-91b2-5045242e5c4b.png)

-## Config
+  - Right click on the 'VLC Video Source' > Transform > Stretch to screen (this will stretch the video source no matter the resolution, ex; 480p, 720p, 1080p etc.)

+3.)
+Copy and Paste(Refrenece) the 'VLC Video Source' from the `LIVE` scene into your `LOW` scene.
+  - Do the same transformation procedure from step (2).

+4.)
+Go over all of your scenes and make them your own.

+---
+## Configuring the CONFIG and Setting up Roles

 Edit `config.json` to your own settings.